Coastal Plain Pondshores

 Restoration & management recommendations

-• Prescribed Fire: Reintroduce prescribed fire within appropriate coastal plain pondshores and adjacent terrestrial buffers associated with barren restoration and management efforts.
+• Prescribed fire: Reintroduce prescribed fire within appropriate coastal plain pondshores and adjacent terrestrial buffers associated with barren restoration and management efforts.
 Prescribed fire may be employed to improve habitat conditions for fire dependent pondshore herbaceous plants, to remove thatch and debris associated with invasive species control efforts, improve nesting habitat for wildlife, and to control woody understory vegetation encroaching on pondshores.

 Additional resources

-Cape Cod Freshwater Ponds Restoration Projects
+Cape Cod Commission: Freshwater Pond Restoration Projects website

 Sorrie, B. A. 1994.
 Coastal Plain Ponds in New England.
 Biological Conservation 68:225 – 233.